adityapk00/zqw-docs/docs/troubleshooting.md

 * Linux (deb): `zcashd -rescan`
 * Linux (binaries): `./zcashd -rescan` from the directory of the downloaded binaries.

-Then open zec-qt-wallet and it should connect to the running `zcashd` and you can monitor the progress of the rescan on the startup screen.
+Then open ZecWallet and it should connect to the running `zcashd` and you can monitor the progress of the rescan on the startup screen.

 Note that the command above will open an instance of `zcashd` in the foreground, you can change this behaviour by adding the `-daemon` option.
-You will need to manually stop `zcashd` as zec-qt-wallet will not close an externally running node.
+You will need to manually stop `zcashd` as ZecWallet will not close an externally running node.
 The simplest method is to run the `zcash-cli` stop command:

 * Windows (installer): `cmd /C ""C:\Program Files (x86)\zec-qt-wallet\zcash-cli.exe" stop"`
 * Windows (binaries): `zcash-cli.exe stop` from the directory of the downloaded binaries.